“Geosciences in the Energy Transition” will be the theme of the next Science Bar

-On February 13, starting at 8:30 p.m., the next Science Bar organized by the University of Montpellier will take place.
-For this edition, Bénédicte Cenki (geosciences), lecturer in geology, and Clément Bonnet (Art-DEV), lecturer in economics, will discuss the topic of "geosciences in the energy transition."
+The next Science Bar, organized by the University of Montpellier, will take place on February 13 at 8:30 p.m.
+For this event, Bénédicte Cenki (Geosciences), an associate professor of geology, and Clément Bonnet (Art-DEV), an associate professor of economics, will discuss the topic of “Geosciences in the Energy Transition.”

 A Science Bar dedicated to rare earth research

-The environmental crisis we are currently experiencing is pushing all economic sectors to seek alternatives to polluting industries that consume large amounts of non-renewable natural resources.
-Energy is no exception to this phenomenon, and the transition to more sustainable production methods and more reasonable consumption is at the heart of contemporary social and scientific issues.
-In this context, mining conveys the image of a polluting, dangerous, almost obsolete practice.
-However, the raw materials needed to manufacture wind turbines, electric batteries, and solar panels are indeed extracted from the earth.
-What do the geosciences tell us about the future of our green energies?
+The environmental crisis we are currently facing is driving all economic sectors to seek alternatives to industries that pollute and consume large amounts of non-renewable natural resources.
+Energy is no exception to this trend, and the transition toward more sustainable production methods and more reasonable consumption is at the heart of contemporary social and scientific challenges.
+In this context, mining is often seen as a polluting, dangerous, and almost obsolete practice.
+Yet the raw materials needed to manufacture wind turbines, electric batteries, and solar panels are indeed extracted from the earth.
+What do the geosciences tell us about the future of our green energy?
 Do our subsoils contain enough material for an energy revolution?
 Can mining be made less polluting?
 Could the circular economy make it possible to close mines?

-To discuss this topic of science and society, two multidisciplinary experts will answer questions from the audience:
+To discuss this topic at the intersection of science and society, a panel of multidisciplinary experts will answer questions from the audience:

-• Bénédicte Cenki ( Geosciences) is a lecturer in geology.
-She studies the formation of critical metals in the Earth's crust and researches minerals that are essential to sustainable technologies.
+• Bénédicte Cenki ( Geosciences) is an associate professor of geology; she studies the formation of critical metals in the Earth’s crust and conducts research on minerals essential to sustainable technologies.

-• Clément Bonnet ( Art-DEV) is a lecturer in economics.
-His work focuses on the energy transition and assessing the drivers and barriers to its progress.
+• Clément Bonnet ( Art-DEV) is an associate professor of economics.
+His research focuses on the energy transition and the identification of factors driving and hindering its progress.

 Practical information: